 I send my readers to these sites over and over again, so I put them all on one page!
-If you like and trust my recommendations, using my links to shop will mean a lot to me!
+If you like and trust my recommendations, using my links to shop means a lot.

 Life Without Plastic*